JessRascal/rts-helpdesk-client-quickstart/client/ticket/lifecycle.md

 - **Closed: Fix Released**: An update to the software was required to fix the reported issue.
 The release containing the fix has been deployed.
 - **Closed: Enhancement Released**: An update to the software was required to implement the required enhancement.
 The release containing the enhancement has been deployed.
-- **Closed: User Issue**: RTS were able to determine that the issue occurred due to the user trying to use the application in a way that was not intended.
+- **Closed: User Issue**: RTS determined that the issue occurred due to the user trying to use the application in a way that was not intended.
 RTS will attempt to explain the correct process that should have been followed.